sphinx-notes/any/docs/usage.rst

 Once a schema created, the corresponding :ref:`directives`, :ref:`roles` and :ref:`indices` will be generated.
 You can use them to descibe, reference and index object in your documentation.

-For the convenience, we use default domain name "any", and we assume that we have the following schema with in :any:confval:`any_schemas`:
+For the convenience, we use default domain name "any", and we assume that we have the following schema with in :obj:confval:`any_schemas`:

 .. literalinclude:: /_schemas/cat.py
    :language: python